51seven/swagspress/README.md

 swagspress
 ==========

+**Notice:** This repo won't be maintained anymore.
+I'm not happy with splitting the doc and the controller into two parts.

 swagspress is a middleware to implement an API with [Swagger](http://swagger.io) into an express.js server. _This only supports Swagger Spec 2.0._

 I made this Swagger Implementation for the [sssnap Server API](https://github.com/51seven/sssnap-server).
 At the moment this won't work for every usecase.